 Blue Apron is one of the best meal delivery services out there, offering gourmet meal kits at an affordable price.
 You’ll get restaurant-quality meals at a much more affordable price than it costs to dine out.
 While Blue Apron’s specialty is its easy-to-follow meal kits, it also provides 3 or 4 microwave-ready meals each week.

-You can choose from 19 recipes each week, including Vegetarian and Weight-Watchers friendly meals.
+You can choose from 19 recipes each week, including Vegetarian and weight-loss friendly meals.
 Blue Apron is great if you’d still like to enjoy some meal prep, eat interesting recipes, want to order your complete weekly menu from one source, and don’t want to pay premium delivery fees for premium foods.
 Prices start at $5.74 per serving.

 Grubhub is worth it if you live in a big city and mostly want to order from restaurants instead of grocery stores.
 The membership is worth it if you plan on ordering several times per month.
 My experience showed that the pickup feature isn’t the best and doesn’t update you accurately.
 However, the delivery may be excellent in non-small towns.